vippsas/vipps-login-wordpress/README.md

 ### No need for usernames and passwords

 Users don't need to worry about forgetting usernames and passwords.
 All they need to sign in is their phone number.
-For an even smoother sign in experience, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.
+For an even smoother sign-in experience, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.

 ### User can register with one click